erincon01/llm_eval/TLDR.md

 # TLDR: Evaluating LLMs for Custom Business Questions

-Ranking of the models based on the total cost, LLM time and source rows equality:
+Ranking of the models based on the total cost, LLM time and source rows equality.
+This is a sample result with real questions and models running on a SQL Server database.
+Price values are in EUR per 1K tokens, as of June 2025.

 | model                                  | rank_quality   | rank_time   | rank_price   |
 |:---------------------------------------|:---------------|:------------|:-------------|